PMCC-BioinformaticsCore/janis/docs/pipelines/wgssomaticgatkvariantsonly.rst

                                                    File: gs://genomics-public-data/references/hg38/v0/Mills_and_1000G_gold_standard.indels.hg38.vcf.gz
-gatk_intervals     Array<bed>                      BRCA1.bed                                                                                                                                                                                  List of intervals over which to split the GATK variant calling gridss_blacklist   bed                             https://github.com/PapenfussLab/gridss#blacklist                                                                                                                                           BED file containing regions to ignore. cutadapt_adapters  Optional<File>                  https://github.com/csf-ngs/fastqc/blob/master/Contaminants/contaminant_list.txt                                                                                                            Specifies a containment list for cutadapt, which contains a list of sequences to determine valid overrepresented sequences from the FastQC report to trim with Cuatadapt.
-The file must contain sets of named adapters in the form: ``name[tab]sequence``.
-Lines prefixed with a hash will be ignored. gnomad             CompressedIndexedVCF            https://storage.cloud.google.com/gatk-best-practices/somatic-hg38/af-only-gnomad.hg38.vcf.gz                                                                                               The genome Aggregation Database (gnomAD).
-This VCF must be compressed and tabix indexed.
-This is specific for your genome (eg: hg38 / br37) and can usually be found with your reference.
-For example for HG38, the Broad institute provide the following af-only-gnomad compressed and tabix indexed VCF: https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38;tab=objects?prefix=af-only panel_of_normals   Optional<CompressedIndexedVCF>  gs://gatk-best-practices/somatic-b37/Mutect2-exome-panel.vcf or gs://gatk-best-practices/somatic-b37/Mutect2-WGS-panel-b37.vcf for hg19/b37                                                VCF file of sites observed in normal.
+gatk_intervals     Array<bed>                      BRCA1.bed                                                                                                                                                                                  List of intervals over which to split the GATK variant calling gridss_blacklist   bed                             https://github.com/PapenfussLab/gridss#blacklist                                                                                                                                           BED file containing regions to ignore.
 =================  ==============================  =========================================================================================================================================================================================  =======================================================================================================================================================================================================================================================================================================================================================================================================================

 4. Generate user and static input files for WGSSomaticGATKVariantsOnly: